 - SCCM CB versions prior to 1710, support ends after the 12-month lifecycle expires.

-Latest update available here
+The latest update is available here

-SCCM CB update versions (example 1511, 1602, 1606 etc..) will be supported for twelve (12) months – 1 year – from its general availability (GA) release date.
-For example :- SCCM CB 1511 is GA release date was 8th Dec 2015 (12/8/2015) and the support end date for SCCM CB 1511 is 8th Dec 2016 (12/8/2016).
+SCCM CB update versions (example 1511, 1602, 1606, etc..) will be supported for twelve (12) months – 1 year – from its general availability (GA) release date.
+For example:- SCCM CB 1511 is GA release date was 8th Dec 2015 (12/8/2015) and the support end date for SCCM CB 1511 is 8th Dec 2016 (12/8/2016).
 SCCM Life Cycle

-END of Support Date details of SCCM CB Versions
+END of Support Date details of SCCM CB Versions – SCCM End of Life

-SCCM CB 1511, 1602, 1606, 1610, 1702, and 1706 – End of Support – Already out of Security and Critical Updates servicing support !
+SCCM CB 1511, 1602, 1606, 1610, 1702, and 1706 – End of Support – Already out of Security and Critical Updates servicing support!

 So what is the difference between these two support scenarios?
 Are these similar to SCCM 2012/2007 “Mainstream Support” and “Extended Support” which I explained in the previous post here?
 I would say it’s a similar approach.
 More details about SCCM Life Cycle:-